-Milestoner is a command line interface for crafting Git repository milestones (also known as tags or versions).
+Milestoner is a command line interface for crafting Git repository tags (milestones) using semantic versions.
 Each milestone is a summary of all commits made since the last milestone.
-You can use Milestoner to inspect what is currently unreleased or create a new release via a single command.
-By having a tool, like Milestoner, you can quickly manage/automate releases in a consistent and reliable fashion.
-Milestoner also pairs well with Git Lint for further ensuring you have commit messages of high quality for your release notes.
+You can use Milestoner to inspect what is currently pending or create a new release via a single command.
+By having a tool, like Milestoner, you can automate releases in a consistent and reliable fashion.
+Milestoner pairs well with the following gems:

 Ensures Git commits since last tag (or initialization of repository) are included.

 Ensures Git commit messages are grouped by prefix, in order defined.
 For more details, see Git Lint Commit Subject Prefix for details.
 Defaults (can be customized):

 Ensures Git commit messages are alphabetically sorted.

 Ensures duplicate Git commit messages are removed (if any).